Janry Ubas

-Janry Ubas (born January 2, 1994) is an Filipino athlete.
+Janry Borinaga Ubas (born January 2, 1994) is a Filipino athlete.

-A Misamis Oriental native, He is a bronze medalist for men's heptathlon at the 2023 Asian Indoor Athletics Championships in Kazakhstan.
+A Misamis Oriental native, he is a bronze medalist for men's heptathlon at the 2023 Asian Indoor Athletics Championships in Kazakhstan.
 Ubas clinched the medal by garnering 5,246 points – a national record.
-He also set a new national record in long jump with a record of 7.66m.
+He also set a new national record in long jump with a record of 7.85m.